kontent-ai/sample-app-next-js/README.md

 ## Getting Started

 To run the app yourself you will need a clone of the Kontent.ai project.
-As it is currently in early access, please create an issue and mention your email connected to your Kontent.ai account and we will give you access.
+As it is currently in early access, please create an issue and mention the email tied with the Kontent.ai account you want to enable the project for.
-Once we give you access, you will be able to create your copy of the source project right from the Kontent.ai UI (`app.kontent.ai/projects`).
+Once we grant you access, you will be able to create your copy of the source project right from the Kontent.ai UI (`app.kontent.ai/projects`).

 ### Deploy